 We’re expected to take this abuse, while at the same time be understanding when our woman feels crampy, tired, or cruddy.
 When they do, it’s our job to be sweet and understanding about it.
 Imagine how women would react if men mocked them for not feeling well!
 If a man makes fun of a woman who’s feeling bad, he’s an ass.When a woman makes light of a man feeling bad it’s socially acceptable.
 No one says a thing.

 So, men learn to suck it up.
 We’re going to rub dirt in it, quit our whining, and be a ‘man’ about it.
-We’ve heard it enough that we know our place, and we know how are supposed to act.
+We’ve heard it enough that we know our place, and we know how we’re supposed to act.
 We lock it down and don’t show our emotions.

 It’s Killing Us